-To capture early R&D efforts, we focus on the first stage of human clinical testing, i.e. Phase I trials.8 Because our dependent variable Y{dt} is a count of new Phase I trials in disease d in year t, we estimate regressions as negative binomials.
+To capture early R&D efforts, we focus on Phase I trials, the first stage of human clinical testing.8 Because our dependent variable Y{dt} is a count of new Phase I trials in disease d in year t, we estimate regressions as negative binomials.
 We trim the dependent variable to 75 (less than 1% of our observations have a value above this).
 The information in the IMS database also allows us to construct a count of existing treatments for each disease in 1990, which we use as a control for competition.